-- Add TempDirectory.compare() with a cleaner, more explicit API that allows comparison of only the files in a temporary directory. - Relax absolute-path rules so that if it's inside the TempDirectory, it's allowed. - Allow Output Capture to separately check output to stdout and stderr.
+- Relax absolute-path rules so that if it's inside the TempDirectory, it's allowed. - Allow OutputCapture to separately check output to stdout and stderr.

-- Add MockPopen, a mock helpful when testing code that uses subprocess.
-Popen. - ShouldRaise now subclasses object, so that subclasses of it may use super(). - Drop official support for Python 3.2.
+- Add MockPopen, a mock helpful when testing code that uses subprocess.Popen. - ShouldRaise now subclasses object, so that subclasses of it may use super(). - Drop official support for Python 3.2.